-At Dr. Kurt Gibson, DDS, we offer dental sealants to protect teeth from decay, which in turn, preserves the aesthetics of your smile.
+At Kurt A. Gibson, DDS, PA, we offer dental sealants to protect teeth from decay, which in turn, preserves the aesthetics of your smile.

 What are Sealants?